NicoHood/Hoodloader/Readme.md

 **Functions:**
 * Program the Arduino Uno/Mega like you are used to
+* Serial interface is still usable!
 * Use your Arduino as HID device
 * Use the 16u2 as ISP
+* One Firmware for Uno/Mega

+**Limitations:**
+* HID only works at baud 115200 (Software and speed limitation, see "how it works below")
+* All other bauds work 100%.
+If you still try to use HID with other baud you will get weird output.
+* 16u2 as ISP has the same bugs like the normal Arduino as ISP.
+Use IDE 1.5.7!

 See http://nicohood.wordpress.com/ for more tutorials and projects